-- 1. If Type(O) is not Object throw a TypeError exception. - Create a new object as if by the expression new Array () where Array is the standard builtin constructor with that name. - 3.
-For each named own property P of O - a.
-Get the string value that is the name of P. - b.
-Call the standard built-in method Array.prototype.push on Result(2) with arguments Result(3a). - 4.
-Return Result(2).
+- If Type(O) is not Object throw a TypeError exception. - Create a new object as if by the expression new Array () where Array is the standard built-2. in constructor with that name. - For each named own property P of O - Get the string value that is the name of P. - Call the standard built-in method Array.prototype.push on Result(2) with arguments - Result(3a).